dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 form:

 - trie index (varint), followed by...
-- bucket bitfield (packed in a varint), encoding which of the 4 values at this node of the trie have pointers, followed by one or more...
+- bucket bitfield (packed in a varint), encoding which of the 5 values (4 values if the index is not modulo 32) at this node of the trie have pointers, followed by one or more...
 - pointer sets, each referencing an entry at (feed index, entry index):
     - feed index (varint, with a extra "more pointers at this value" low bit, encoded as `feed_index << 1 | more_bit`)